JArmandoG/Scripts/AWS/CLI/README.md

 # General Info

-TO-DO: Document requirements (Trusted account needs an already existing User/group, which is declared by this scripts; all they do is assign roles/policies to this group, and Trusting account needs AWS CLI installed on a UNIX environment - or Cloudshell with enough permissions to create a trusted relationship in IAM)

-## Intro:

-- trustPolicy.json must be modified to have the "auditor"'s account ID
+To-Do: Address [Confused Deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html#:~:text=accessing%20your%20resources.-,Cross%2Dservice%20confused%20deputy%20prevention,-We%20recommend%20using) with STS

-# ACCOUNT A (TRUSTING ACCOUNT)
+# ACCOUNT A (Trusting account - "Client")
-- Run `CreateRole.sh`, including the `trustPolicy.json` file - No more data needed by this account.
-Full Role ARN gets printed @ stdout & success/error flags will be printed in stdout

-# ACCOUNT B (TRUSTED ACCOUNT)
-- Receive the full **ARN** for the role (This ARN will include the Account A's ID as well as the name of the role)
-- Fill the $POLICY_FILE variable in `B-0.sh` with a recognizable name for the present project; run this json policy generator script with `B-0.sh <FULL-ARN>` - This will generate a policy in JSON and automatically fill the ARN "Resource" field
-- Fill the $ACCOUNT_B_POLICY_FILE variable in `B-1.sh` script and run it - This will print the temporary credentials to stdout; take note of this fields
-- Fill manually the `B-3` script with temp creds and run it -> This script can be reused and also run any AWS CLI command (Including Prowler)
+Requirements: AWS CLI installed and configured with an administrative access.
+Extras: cURL, AWK in Linux/MacOS or AWS' native Cloudshell

+* Run `curl https://(Repository URL) -s | ACCOUNT_ID="<DELTAPROTECT-ACCOUNT-ID>" bash`
+(Remote script will check for the necessary programs and permissions in order to execute the commands.
+If not properly installed or configured, it will give a descriptive error and exit)

-# CLEANUP: ACCOUNT A (TRUSTING ACCOUNT)
+(Optional) **CLEANUP: ACCOUNT A (TRUSTING ACCOUNT)**
-- Run `Cleanup.sh` - this will automatically detach the policy from the Role, and delete the Role.
+* Script `Cleanup.sh` - this will automatically detach the policy from the Role, and delete the Role.
 Success/error flags will be printed in stdout

+# ACCOUNT B (TRUSTED ACCOUNT - "Auditor")
+* Receive the full **ARN** for the role (This ARN will already include the Account A's ID as well as the name of the role) - Format: `aws:arn:iam::1234561235:role/RoleName`